 HydraDX referenda have a launch period of 3 days.
 At the beginning of every new period, the proposal with the highest amount of seconding is taken from the waiting queue and put into a voting round.
 Every voting round has a duration of 3 days.
 During this period, community members can vote on the referendum using a weighted, stake-base mechanism.
 They do so by locking up a certain amount of HDX tokens for a given timeframe.

 Locked HDX tokens cannot be transferred for the duration of the chosen lock period.
-However, they can still be used for staking and for voting.
+However, they can still be used for voting.

 There are two factors which determine the weight of each vote in a referendum.
 The first factor is the amount of HDX tokens which the voter locks up in support of the vote.
 The second factor is the so-called conviction multiplier which reflects the duration for which the voter is willing to lock up the tokens.